SegersIan/blog/blog/_posts/2024-08-23-writing-clearly.md

 # Writing More Clearly

 Pushing yourself to write your thoughts in a clear manner will give you a clearer understanding of the subject, as well, learning useful new insights along the way.
-If you are a software engineer, you probably often write more text than code in any given day, writing advice works well for your daily work as for writing code (aka writing a solution).
-Some programming languages are not so near to natural languages, in that case, you could consider writing first pseudocode.
+If you are a software engineer, you probably often write more text than code on any given day, writing advice works well for your daily work as for writing code (aka writing a solution).
+Some programming languages are not so close to natural languages, in that case, you could consider writing  the pseudocode first.
 My advice is a non-exhaustive and informal list, pick what works for you.

 Improving your writing will directly improve your ability to write better code and vice-versa.